Correia-jpv/fucking-awesome-angular/README.md

 * [angular-library-template](https://github.com/lazycuh/angular-library-template) - A template for creating Angular libraries.
 * [detective](https://github.com/angular-architects/detective) - Detective leverages forensic code analysis at the architectural level to uncover hidden patterns in your codebase.
 * [storybook-addon-angular-router](https://github.com/Jakob-em/storybook-addon-angular-router) - A simple plugin to make working with the Angular router in [Storybook](https://storybook.js.org/) easier.
+* [hawkeye](https://github.com/angular-experts-io/hawkeye) - A powerful tool designed to help developers visualize and optimize their JavaScript bundles.
+With our intuitive interface, you can gain deep insights into your project’s bundle structure, identifying large modules, dependencies, and assets that may be impacting performance.

 #### Documentation tools